How much does a irrigation system cost in Seattle, WA?

 • Winterization timing in Zone 8b — Seattle rarely drops below 25°F, but light frosts are common November–March.
 Irrigation systems must be winterized by November 1 to prevent freeze damage in exposed above-ground components.
 Full blowout winterization is standard ($120–$185); systems with insulated manifolds require lighter winterization than northern market standards.

-Pricing by Neighborhood: Seattle Irrigation System Costs
+Pricing by Seattle Neighborhood

 Seattle City (Ballard, Wallingford, Magnolia)SPU permit required; older homes often have 3/4" supply lines that limit zone count; drip-focused designs common on terraced lots; $70–$85/hr labor.